stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 Attribute | Description | Type
 :----- | :----- | :----
-href | The Account Store Mapping resource's fully qualified location URI. | String application | A link to the mapping's Application | link accountStore | A link to the mapping's Account Store (either a Group or Directory) containing accounts that may login to the application. | link listIndex | The order (priority) when the associated Account Store will be consulted by the Application during an authentication attempt.
+href | The Account Store Mapping resource's fully qualified location URI. | String application | A link to the mapping's Application | Link accountStore | A link to the mapping's Account Store (either a Group or Directory) containing accounts that may login to the application. | Link listIndex | The order (priority) when the associated Account Store will be consulted by the Application during an authentication attempt.
 This is a zero-based index; an account store at listIndex of `0` will be consulted first (has the highest priority), followed the account store at listIndex `1` (next highest priority), etc.  Setting a negative value will default the value to `0`, placing it first in the list.
 A listIndex of larger than the current list size will place the mapping at the end of the list and then default the value to `(list size - 1)`. | Integer isDefaultAccountStore | A `true` value indicates that new accounts created by the application will be automatically saved to the mapping's Account Store.
-A `false` value indicates that new accounts created by the application will not be saved to the Account Store. | boolean isDefaultGroupStore | A `true` value indicates that new groups created by the Application will be automatically saved to the mapping's AccountStore.
+A `false` value indicates that new accounts created by the application will not be saved to the Account Store. | Boolean isDefaultGroupStore | A `true` value indicates that new groups created by the Application will be automatically saved to the mapping's AccountStore.
 A `false` value indicates that new groups created by the application will not be saved to the `accountStore`. **This may only be set to `true` if the AccountStore is a Directory.
-Stormpath does not currently support Groups storing other Groups.** | boolean
+Stormpath does not currently support Groups storing other Groups.** | Boolean

 For Account Store Mappings you may: